 The AMT Framework converts legacy application code (D) to C#/.NET.
 If code needs changing or editing, AMT can maintain and reprocess the original code.
 Or you can edit the converted C# code directly to advance the code base to new standards.

 Legacy database structures (E) can migrate to Azure SQL Database, with the high availability (HA) and disaster recovery (DR) capabilities that Azure provides.
-Asysco data migration tools can convert DMS and RDMS schemas to SQL.
+Avanade data migration tools can convert DMS and RDMS schemas to SQL.
 Azure Private Link provides a private, direct connection from the Azure VMs to Azure SQL Database.

 File structures (F) map easily to Azure structured file or blob storage data constructs.
 Features like Azure autofailover group replication can provide data protection.

 Workload automation, scheduling, reporting, and system monitoring systems (G) that are Azure-capable can keep their current platforms.
 These platforms include Unisys Operations Sentinel and SMA OpCon.
-Asysco AMT Control Center can also serve these functions.
+Avanade AMT Control Center can also serve these functions.

 Azure Site Recovery HA/DR capabilities mirror the Azure VMs to a secondary Azure region for quick failover if there's Azure datacenter failure.

 The system can support printers (H) and other legacy system output devices if they have IP addresses connected to the Azure network.